Sandbox Proxy Isolation

 - All other tools such as API tools or Matrix-bound tools execute in the primary MindRoom runtime as usual.

-The worker runtime authenticates requests with a shared token (MINDROOM_SANDBOX_PROXY_TOKEN).
+The static worker runtime authenticates requests with MINDROOM_SANDBOX_PROXY_TOKEN.

 For tools that need credentials, such as a shell tool that calls an authenticated API, the primary MindRoom runtime can create a short-lived credential lease that the worker consumes once.